 The City of Little Rock recently widened Pinnacle Valley Rd. and installed bike lanes as part of the Taylor Loop Connection.
-Anticipating this improvement, we included the intersection of Pinnacle Valley Rd. and Pinnacle Valley Ct. in the bicycle and pedestrian count last year.
+Anticipating this improvement, we included the intersection of Pinnacle Valley Rd. and Pinnacle Valley Ct. in the bicycle and pedestrian count starting in 2016, before bike lanes were installed.
 In 2016, no bicyclists or pedestrians were observed on either day of the count.
 This is not surprising given that there were no sidewalks and no bike lanes at that time.
-In 2017, bike lanes were installed but no sidewalks; 27 bikes were recorded and no pedestrians.
+In 2017, bike lanes were installed but no sidewalks; 27 bikes were recorded (and no pedestrians).
 We built it and they came.

 Quality Matters for Bike Facilities

 Some bike facilities are better than others at attracting riders.
 Not surprisingly, the greater the separation between motor vehicles and bicycles a facility creates, the more the facility encourages ridership (Fig. 4).
 This is consistent with research conducted by Jennifer Dill and others demonstrating that higher-quality bike facilities (those facilities that better separate bike and vehicular traffic) attract a wider pool of riders (Fig. 5).
 The largest pool of riders (60% of the public!) are “Interested but Concerned”.
 If the goal is to increase ridership, it’s critically important to attract this large group (pg.
 11).
 Ridership in this large group is strongly influenced by the quality of bike facilities (Fig. 6).